Crystal Blue-Haired Persuasion: Viewing figures

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B−, stating, "’Crystal Blue-Haired Persuasion’ left me feeling tired.
 Not because it's a bad episode, necessarily—it's above average, as far as a season 30 episode of The Simpsons goes.
 The overall feeling left after this 30th Simpsons season finale is more one of rueful resignation that, for all the show's pedigree, its occasional flashes of former glory, and the ever-hopeful optimism of the lifelong fan, the long-awaited Simpsons renaissance is just never going to come."